-Based on the language of RSA 483-E and the focus on coastal geography, the Commission decided to focus its efforts on the risks and hazards that uniquely or particularly affect coastal watersheds, and less on other climate related impacts such as drought, heat stress, agricultural shifts, and snow cover changes.
+Based on the language of RSA 483-E and the focus on coastal geography, the Commission interpreted its mandate to focus on the risks and hazards that uniquely or particularly affect coastal watersheds, and less on other climate related impacts such as drought, heat stress, agricultural shifts, and snow cover changes.
 While these impacts are important to plan for, they are not specific to the coast.
-Thus, increased coastal flooding hazards associated with storm surge, sea-level rise, and extreme precipitation events have been the Commission's primary focus.
+Thus, increased coastal flooding hazards associated with storm surge, sea-level rise, and extreme precipitation events were the Commission's primary focus.